pc2404/pc2404/README.md

-## Hi 👋 I am Priyanka!
+## Hi there!👋
-I am a data science enthusiast.
+My name is Priyanka Chaurasia.
+I am a Front-end enthusiast.
-- 👨🏽‍💻 Currently learning data science, python, data structures and algorithms.
+- 👨🏽‍💻 Currently working on projects which includes HTML/CSS, JavaScript and React.js.
 - 🤝 Open for collaborations.
 - 👋 I'm a photographer, check my portfolio [here](https://www.instagram.com/_priyanka.24/)